“YHWH” Bible Odyssey, 2023

 Book Review: Lamentations: The Two Horizons Old Testament Commentary, by Robin A. Parry.
 Trinity Journal 32 (Spring 2011): 98-100.

 Lexham Bible Dictionary.
 Contributing entries on “Timnath Heres,” “Wadi Amud,” “Tell Qiri,” “Eynan,” and “Ubeidyia.”

 Teaching the Old Testament and theology continues to be a privilege!
 Since my earlier years in high school, God had put a desire in my heart to learn more about Scripture and His work in the world.
 This passion continued to grow as I attended college and served in different churches and campus ministries.
 After graduating from college, I worked as a research consultant in the corporate world for over a decade.
-I also began my masters studies while working and quit my full time job when I felt the Lord call me to pursue my doctorate.
+I began my master's studies while working and quit my full time job when I felt the Lord call me to pursue my doctorate.
 God’s call to Taylor was clear after I graduated from my PhD studies.
 Currently, I have the joy of teaching students about the Old Testament, Historic Christian Belief, and Biblical Hebrew Grammar.

-I love teaching at Taylor because I wholeheartedly support the mission to develop servant-leaders marked with a passion to minister Christ’s redemptive love and truth to a world in need.
+I love teaching at Taylor because I wholeheartedly support the mission to develop servant-leaders marked with a passion to minister Christ’s redemptive love, grace, and truth to a world in need.
 I believe my calling is to help integrate biblical faith and learning within the hearts of my students.
 Each and every one of my students are so amazing and I am truly blessed by how the Lord has led them to Taylor and how He continues to mature and grow them.
 It is truly a joy and privilege to see growth and development taking place in and outside of the classroom.
 Getting to know my students on a more personal level and sharing meals/coffee and conversations have been some of my most precious memories!